VoltaML/voltaML-fast-stable-diffusion/docs/developers/pytorch.md

 If you are using Linux, you might need to install `python3-virtualenv` package.
 <br><br>
 `sudo apt install python3-virtualenv`

+For Windows users, run this command:
+`pip install virtualenv`
 :::
 ::: warning
 If you are running Linux, you might need to use `python3` instead of `python`.